-I am an undergraduate studying computer science at Cambridge.
+I recently graduated from undergraduate computer science at Cambridge.
 My blog is here.
 You can contact me using this form.

 Two areas I'm especially looking to pursue are EA-adjacent entrepreneurship and AI alignment research/engineering.